V-Squared/V-Squared.github.io/products/vistand/features.md

 </v2-switcher>

-# ViStand Naked
+# The ViStand Design

 A view of ViStand with all included parts assembled.
-You will never use ViStand without third party parts, but for the first time here you actually can see the product.
+You will never use ViStand without third party components, but for the first time here you actually can see the product.
 We designed ViStand so well, that in use it actually disappears.
 A real marketing problem!

 ![](https://raw.githubusercontent.com/V-Squared/V-Squared.github.io/master/art/vistand/vistand-naked/vistand-naked-front-raw.png)